Bulk Shopping and Cooking

 - Crust & Topping: Biscuit dough, cornmeal dough, pastry, crumbs

 Simply select an ingredient from each of the above categories.
-Cook the meat if necessary, and mix with the vegetables, liguid, seasoning and padding ingredients.
+Cook the meat if necessary, and mix with the vegetables, liquid, seasoning and padding ingredients.
 Pour into a lightly greased casserole (or one lined with foil for freezing) and top with the topping ingredient.
 Bake.
 As you can see, the classic macaroni and cheese, lasagna, and chicken pot pie all fall into this style of cooking.
 Just combine ingredients according to your taste and imagination.

 Casseroles can easily be made ahead of time and frozen for reheating later, thus saving time.
 If you're making one, you might as well make two and freeze one for later.Magic Soup

 It's called magic soup because it never runs out.
 Start with a good stock that you've made by boiling chicken or beef bones.
 Cool overnight in the refrigerator and skim the fat off.
 Add leftovers to it as you get them, and water as necessary.
 Store it in the fridge, and reheat at least once a week to boiling point.
-It will develop an interesting and indefinable flavour as you add different things to it.
+It will develop an interesting and indefinable flavor as you add different things to it.